CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 6.1.md

 ### Task 3: Creating and using a No-Code Agent

-Build and test an agent that can summarize documents and compile findings.
+In this task, you will build and test an agent that can summarize documents and compile findings.
 > **Note:** You don’t need to code or script.
 The configuration is based on task type and data input.

 1. Click **Create Agent**